kaikura/ImUs/README.md

 We developed the experience being inspired by those concepts, trying to convey our message.

-Realized in the course of Creative Programming and Computing, held by Prof. Massimiliano
+Realized in the course of Creative Programming and Computing, held by Prof. Massimiliano Zanoni

 See video Demo here https://vimeo.com/437918127